Welcome Package for New Employees - 10 Ideas

 From a legal perspective, giving these devices to your people ensures all the data is stored only in company-issued tools.
 You will be at a peace of mind knowing that no data will be lost/stolen/compromised as a result of your employees using personal devices.

-Given your budget, and the scale of your organisation, always prioritise giving tools that your people can benefit from.
+Given your budget, and the scale of your organization, always prioritize giving tools that your people can benefit from.
 Things like Nintendo Switch, or an Xbox are definitely cool gift ideas, but have them only if your budget allows.

-Our top recommendation is Snacknation, a service that offers customised snack gift boxes for teams and individuals.
+- Snacknation is a service that offers customized snack gift boxes for teams and individuals.
 You can get a one-off package or subscribe to a monthly gift bag - it’s your call.
-Snackmagic is a similar service, except employees can individually select snacks of their choice.

 There is no better way to show you care about your employee’s growth than investing in their learning.
 Identify, communicate, and buy all the materials that will help your employees excel in their new role.
 This starts from providing books, or ebooks for an eco-friendly approach.